 (f) Healthcare worker measles/hepatitis B vaccination

-To assess Victorian public hospitals policy compliance with the National Health, Medical and Research Council (NHMRC) and Department of Human Services (DHS) recommendations for susceptible health care workers specifically in regard to Measles-Mumps-Rubella (MMR) vaccination.
+To assess Victorian public hospitals policy compliance with the National Health, Medical and Research Council (NHMRC) and Department of Health (DH) recommendations for susceptible health care workers specifically in regard to Measles-Mumps-Rubella (MMR) vaccination.